petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/publishing-the-50th-anniversary-content.md

    ![The 50th anniversary content is in place.](./publishing-the-50th-anniversary-content/images/01.png)

-1. Click _Schedule_ and choose today's date, and a time 2-5 minutes in the future.
+1. Click _Schedule_ and choose today's date and a time 2-5 minutes in the future.

    ![Schedule the publication for the perfect time.](./publishing-the-50th-anniversary-content/images/02.png)